PimCoumans/AnimationPlanner/README.md

 # AnimationPlanner

-⛓ Chain multiple `UIView` animations without endlessly nesting in completion closures, but using a clear declarative syntax.
-Create all your animations in the same indentation level with a convenient API leveraging the magic of Swift result builders.
+⛓ Chain multiple `UIView` animations without endless closure nesting.
+Clear, consize syntax on the same indentation level with a convenient result builders API.

-AnimationBuilder is used in most of the superfluous animations seen in the [OK Video](https://okvideo.app/download) app.
+🆗 AnimationBuilder is used in all exuberant animations seen in the [OK Video](https://okvideo.app/download) app.

-📖 Read the [documentation](https://swiftpackageindex.com/PimCoumans/AnimationPlanner/main/documentation/animationplanner) to get you up to speed, or read on to see a little example.
+📖 Check out the [documentation](https://swiftpackageindex.com/PimCoumans/AnimationPlanner/main/documentation/animationplanner) to get up to speed, or read on to see a little example.

-## How do I do this?
+## How do I plan my animations?

-📦 Add `AnimationPlanner` to your project (only SPM is currently officially supported) and start typing `AnimationPlanner.plan` to embark on your animation journey, like what‘s happening in the code below.
+📦 Add `AnimationPlanner` to your project (using Swift Package manager) and start typing `AnimationPlanner.plan` to embark on your animation journey.
+Like what‘s happening in the code below.

 ```swift
 AnimationPlanner.plan {